Early Life:

 Velayudhan also took on B.R Ambedkar and M Nagappa on an amendment that would have required a reserved seat candidate to secure a minimum proportion of votes from Scheduled Caste voters, arguing that this was akin to separate electorates.

-Velayudhan also held strong views on the type of federalism that India should adopt.
-Her critique of the Draft Constitution of India 1948 focused on the lack of decentralisation and the potential for a strong central government to dominate over state governments.
-She specifically highlighted the method of appointing Governors of states, which she argued would further centralise power.
+Velayudhan held strong views on the type of federalism that India should adopt.
+Her critique of the Draft Constitution of India 1948 focused on the lack of decentralization and the potential for a strong central government to dominate over state governments.
+She specifically highlighted the method of appointing Governors of states, which she argued would further centralize power.

 Velayudhan was a part of the Provincial Parliament together with her husband, arguably making them the first Dalit couple in the Parliament.